PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 4. The client sends one or more [Login Request](#login-request) packets to the server for login phase 1.
 5. The server sends a [Login Result](#login-result) packet to the client.
 6. The client sends a [Client Ready](#client-ready) packet to the server.

+Version 1.x:

+7. The server sends [Node Notice](#node-notice) type 0 to all clients to tell them that a new node is ready.
+8. Maybe something with node notice type 1?

+Version 2.x:

 7. The server sends [Node Notice](#node-notice) type 4 to inform it about the session state.
 8. The server sends [Node Notice](#node-notice) type 0 to all other clients to tell them that a new node is ready.